|

 VTS Family Days

-Twice a year Family Day events are held at Blue Star Contemporary Art Center to introduce parents to the method as well as the museum and its services.
-These events incorporate the family unit into the learning process with the intent of servicing inner city families and creating long-range cultural patronage.
+Family Day events are held at area museums to introduce parents to the method as well as the museum and its services..
+These events incorporate the family unit into the learning process with the intent of servicing inner city and suburban families and creating long-range cultural patronage.
 VTS tours are provided for young patrons and their parents as well as creative hands-on art-making conducted by local artists.

 VTS Family Day Themes